ElDiabloBlanco/DemonicCoin/README.md

-FUDcoin development tree
+DarkCoin development tree

-FUDcoin is a PoS cryptocurrency.
+DarkCoin is a PoS cryptocurrency.

 Development process
 ===========================